stallev/sun_school_app/prds/ai_master_prd.md

   // Attendance
   isPresent           Boolean   @default(true)

-  // Golden Verses (3 verses per lesson) goldenVerse1Score   Int       @default(0)  // 0, 1, or 2 points
+  // Golden Verses (optional - only if grade.settings.showGoldenVerses = true)
-  goldenVerse2Score   Int       @default(0)  // 0, 1, or 2 points
+  // For groups without golden verses: all goldenVerse*Id = null, all scores = 0
-  goldenVerse3Score   Int       @default(0)  // 0, 1, or 2 points
+  goldenVerse1Id      String?   // FK to GoldenVerse (for statistics, null if group doesn't use verses) goldenVerse1Score   Int       @default(0)  // 0, 1, or 2 points (always 0 if group doesn't use verses) goldenVerse2Id      String?   // FK to GoldenVerse (for statistics, null if group doesn't use verses) goldenVerse2Score   Int       @default(0)  // 0, 1, or 2 points (always 0 if group doesn't use verses) goldenVerse3Id      String?   // FK to GoldenVerse (for statistics, null if group doesn't use verses) goldenVerse3Score   Int       @default(0)  // 0, 1, or 2 points (always 0 if group doesn't use verses)

   // Homework
   testScore           Int       @default(0)  // 0-10 points